obonaventure/cnp3/book/network/network.rst

 With such a multihomed network, routers `R1` and `R2` would have two routes towards IPv4 address `193.191.245.88` : one route via Belnet (`193.190.0.0/15`) and one direct route  (`193.191.244.0/23`).
 Both routes match IPv4 address `193.192.145.88`.
 Since :rfc:`1519` when a router knows several routes towards the same destination address, it must forward packets along the route having the longest prefix length.
 In the case of `193.191.245.88`, this is the route `193.191.244.0/23` that will be followed to forward the packet.
 This forwarding rule is called the `longest prefix match` or the `more specific match`.
 All IPv4 routers implement this forwarding rule.

 The understand the `longest prefix match` forwarding, consider the figure below.
 With this rule, the route `0.0.0.0/0` plays a particular role.
 As this route has a prefix length of `0` bits, it will match all destination addresses.
 This route is often called the `default` route.
  - a packet with destination `192.168.1.1` received by router `R` is destined to the router itself.
-It will be delivered to the approriate transport protocol.
+It will be delivered to the appropriate transport protocol.
  - a packet with destination `11.2.3.4` matches two routes : `11.0.0.0/8` and `0.0.0.0/0`.
 The packet will be forwarded on the `West` interface.
  - a packet with destination `130.4.3.4` matches one route : `0.0.0.0/0`.
 The packet will be forwarded on the `North` interface.
  - a packet with destination `4.4.5.6` matches two routes : `4.0.0.0/8` and `0.0.0.0/0`.
 The packet will be forwarded on the `West` interface.